jina-ai/jina/COOKBOOK.md

 ### Workspace

-Executor's workspace is inherited according to the following rule:
+Executor's workspace is inherited according to the following rule (`OR` is a python `or`, i.e. first thing first, if NA then second):

 ![](.github/workspace-inherit.svg)